Poppy seed cake with chocolate ganache

 -can be vegetarian

 This tasty soup is a fun twist to the regular chili soup.
-The difference is that the beef is replaced with turkey or chicken and the chili beans are replaced with black beans but otherwise it is very similar to the well known beef chili soup … just even better in our opinions.
-Of course, you can add all your favorite foods that you would otherwise add to a chili soup.
+The difference is that the beef is replaced with turkey or chicken and the chili beans are replaced with white or black beans but otherwise it is very similar to the well known beef chili soup.
+Of course, you can add all your favorite ingredients that you would otherwise add to a chili soup.

 The biggest change in the recipe is the meat.
 Many people prefer the lighter turkey or chicken meat.
 The chicken or turkey is very nice here, the thigh gives more flavor and is cheaper but the breast would work well too.